scovl/rulebridge/README.md

 ## How it Works

 1. Takes a natural language rule description via `entryPoint.json`
-2. Generates AST of the target code using PMD's --dump-ast
+2. Generates AST of the bad example using PMD's ast-dump
 3. Uses AI with AST context to generate accurate XPath expressions
 4. Converts the rule into PMD XML format
-5. Validates and executes the rule
+5. Validates rule by testing against bad example

 ## Architecture